-How to remove dried paint
+How to get dried paint out of clothes

-While water based paints can be easily removed from your garment in both wet and dry form, getting rid of acrylics is more challenging.
+Although water-based paint stains can be easily removed from your garment in both wet and dry form, getting rid of acrylics is more challenging.
 For that reason, before going through the usual steps of rinsing, pre-treating and washing, you should try the following:

-Follow our stain removal guide to get rid of even the most stubborn stains in one wash.
+- Follow our stain removal guide to get rid of even the most stubborn stains in one wash.
 If you can act fast, paint stain removal is easy, especially with some help from Ariel.
 Ariel Liquid and Ariel Washing Powder dissolve quickly in your laundry and remove even the toughest stains in just one wash, while keeping your clothes bright and vivid.

 FAQs on how to remove paint stains from your clothes

 - Does vinegar remove paint stains?

 Applying hot vinegar to paint stains and let it sit on it for 10 to 15 minutes may help get rid of paint stains from your clothes, but vinegar may also damage the fibres of your clothes.
 So, your best bet is to use something that was specifically designed for stain removal, like a liquid laundry detergent.